10 Signs of an Unhealthy Gut and What to Do About It

 Does this scenario sound familiar?

 Serotonin is key to quality sleep, and if the gut isn’t creating enough, you may experience an exhausting sleep/wake cycle.
-Additionally, slow digestion takes energy from your body that could be used to crawl out of bed — or conquer that spreadsheet.
+Additionally, slow digestion takes energy from your body that could be used to jump out of bed on time — or conquer that spreadsheet.

 3. Frequent Heartburn

 Sure, you might get heartburn after eating too many acidic foods (even though chocolate is worth it).
-This may not be cause for concern, but frequent bouts could be a sign that more is going on in your gut.
-If you experience this uncomfortable symptom more than once a week, it’s time to look deeper into your gut health.
+This may not be cause for concern, but frequent bouts of acid reflux and heartburn could be a sign that more is going on in your gut.
+If you experience this uncomfortable symptom more than once a week, it’s time to look deeper into your poor gut health.

 4. Food Intolerances or Sensitivities

-You can’t imagine life before tacos.
+You can’t imagine life without tacos.
 Are they really that unhealthy?
 It doesn’t matter.
-You’ve eaten the same carnitas tacos every Tuesday for as long as you can remember — and all of the sudden, they’re causing uncomfortable cramps and bloating.
+You’ve eaten the same carnitas tacos every Tuesday for as long as you can remember — and all of a sudden, they’re causing uncomfortable cramps and bloating.

-The 100 trillion strands of bacteria in your gut (aka, your microbiome), is responsible for protecting your gut lining, regulating your immune system, and helping to control digestion.
-When this microbiome lining breaks or weakens, your stomach and gut lining is vulnerable to wear and tear.
-(The gut lining is only a single cell thick!
+The 100 trillion strands of bacteria in your gut (aka, your microbiome), are responsible for protecting your gut lining, regulating your immune system, and helping to control digestion.
+When this microbiome lining breaks or weakens, your stomach and gut lining are vulnerable to wear and tear.
+(The gut lining is only a single cell thick!)

 If your gut wall begins to break down, it causes a condition called a leaky gut.
 Larger particles from your beloved tacos can then enter the bloodstream and wreak havoc on your immune system.